Figuring Out Gas & Galaxies In Enzo (FOGGIE) VII: The (Dis)Assembly of Stellar Halos: Properties of FOGGIE Stellar Halos

 \subsection{Mass}

 In Figure \ref{fig:SMHM}, we show the stellar masses, virial masses, and stellar halo masses of the five FOGGIE galaxies compared to abundance matching results from \citet{Kravtsov2018}.
 In order to make a direct comparison to \citet{Kravtsov2018}, we multiply the virial mass of each galaxy by a factor of 1.25 to compensate for mass loss due to baryonic processes (e.g., supernova-driven gas outflows), following \citet{Munshi2013}.
-We also multiply our total stellar masses by a factor of 0.6, again following \citet{Munshi2013}, who find that observational measurements of stellar masses tend to neglect the contributions from old and/or low surface brightness populations, leading to a $\sim$40\% underestimate of the true stellar mass.
-For consistency, we also apply this correction to the stellar halo masses shown in this figure.

 As we noted in \S\,\ref{caveats} and as is evident in this figure, the FOGGIE galaxies have higher total stellar masses than we would expect for galaxies of their virial mass.
 They occupy dark matter halos spanning less than 0.5 dex in mass, with only slightly more scatter ($\sim0.7$\,dex) in total stellar mass.
 Their stellar halos range over nearly 1\,dex in mass---from $\sim$3$\times$10$^9$ M$_\odot$ \citep[similar to recent estimates of the mass of the Milky Way's anemic stellar halo---see, e.g.,][]{Deason2019,Mackereth2020} to $\sim$3$\times$10$^{10}$ M$_\odot$ (more akin to the rich stellar halo of M31 as measured by, e.g., \citet[][]{Ibata2014}).
 In agreement with both observations \citep[e.g.,][]{D'Souza2014} and previous simulations \citep[e.g.,][]{Purcell2007,Elias2018}, the stellar halo masses of the FOGGIE galaxies are correlated with their stellar and virial masses.